gerbilbyte/scrone/README.md

 THIS TOOL!

 Features included are:

+* Crawl: Will crawl a website's hrefs to map the site.
+  NOTE: This is a bit buggy, but not dangerous, and is being worked on.

 * Deep crawl: As well as crawling href tags this will also crawl other tags found on the website, such as js scripts and their sub folders.